 I made a savoury version of these deep-fried choux pastry doughnuts a while ago (recipe here) but this time I felt like going down the sweet route.
 I always have jars of dried cherries, some macerating in Amaretto and some in other liqueurs, and there is always chocolate to be found around the kitchen(!!), so a chocolate-cherry version was called for.
 Continue reading “Chouxnuts 2: chocolate & cherry flavour”

 I ate a stunning Dacquoise in a pâtisserie in France very recently and I couldn’t wait to put my spin on it when recreating it back home.
 Crisp toasted hazelnut meringue layers are sandwiched together with a truly melt-in-the-mouth coffee buttercream, and it is topped with a very simple shiny chocolate glaze.
 Continue reading “Coffee Dacquoise with caramelised hazelnuts”

-I was working on a new cake recipe for the Christmas 2015 edition of a magazine, using orange, cranberry and white chocolate as the key flavours.
-However, I had a fair bit of ganache left over….so macarons were called for!
+After using orange, cranberry and white chocolate as the key flavours in a dessert cake I was making, I found I had a fair bit of ganache left over….so macarons were called for!
 Continue reading “Orange & cranberry macarons”

-Cannelés (or canelés!) have somehow escaped my foodie radar; the first time I ate one – a traditional vanilla flavour – was just a few weeks ago, served with an Afternoon Tea.
+Canelés have somehow escaped my foodie radar; the first time I ate one – a traditional vanilla flavour – was just a few weeks ago, served with an Afternoon Tea.
 However, I was so taken by them that I couldn’t wait to make a batch, and have since made several batches of differing flavours!
-Continue reading “Lemongrass & ginger Cannelés”
+Continue reading “Lemongrass & ginger canelés”